lavawallet/lava-relay-node/README.md

 ### TODO

-1. Add oracles and render them on web server
+1. Render oracles them on web server
-2. Allow for lava packets to be POSTed in and render them on web server
+2. Allow for lava packets to be POSTed in, store them in redis, and render them on web server